Phonak vs. Oticon, Compared and Tested by an Audiologist in 2025

 Hearing Assistive Technology

-Both Oticon and Phonak offer accessories to help overcome the limitations of distance, reverberation, and background noise; however, Phonak has the edge here.
-Their Roger system, while quite expensive, is the leader for hearing well in complex listening environments, including educational settings.
+Both Oticon and Phonak offer accessories to help overcome the limitations of distance, reverberation and background noise, but Phonak has the edge here.
+Their Roger system, although quite expensive, is the leader for hearing well in complex listening environments, including educational settings.
 Both offer equivalent TV streaming devices and smartphone apps.

 Dr. Brad Ingrao helps find the right hearing aid company for you.